-GERO 1100 Intro to Gerontology (3 credits) This course is an overview of the multidisciplinary study of the biological, psychological, and social aspects of aging.
-This course explores the human aging process from these perspectives.
-Attention is also given to programs and services for the elderly.

-GERO 1200 Biology of Aging (3 credits) This course will explore biological changes that occur with aging, including descriptions of population aging and theories on how and why we age.
+GERO 1100 Intro to Gerontology (3 credits) This course is an overview of the multidisciplinary study of the descriptions of population aging and theories on how and why we age.
 It will focus on the process of aging in the various body systems, and the clinical implications of age-related diseases.

+GERO 1200 Biology of Aging (3 credits) This course will explore biological changes that occur with aging, including